mah0x211/lua-io-writer/README.md

 create a new writer instance that writes data to a file or file descriptor.

+**NOTE**

+this function uses the `dup` system call internally to duplicate a file descriptor. thus, data can be write to a file even if the passed file is closed.

 **Parameters**

 - `f:file*|string|integer`: file, filename or file descriptor.